penoonan/app/README.md

 ##Views

-See the [Plates](http://www.platesphp.com) documentation to learn about how to use the views.

 For a view corresponding to the above controller example, create a file called `app/views/home.php`.
 To output the `page` variable, use `<?= $this->page ?>` anywhere in your template.

 A few variables automatically get passed to every view: `nonce_name`, `nonce_action`, `message`, and `errors`.
 In addition, Sketch comes with a few simple Plates extensions, most notably the `wp()` function, which provides mockable access to all Wordpress' globally namespaced functions.
 Pass the name of the function as the first argument, and an array of your parameters as the second.

+See the [Plates](http://www.platesphp.com) documentation to learn more about what you can do with views.

 ##Models